dontrabrown/AlexaOPi/README.md

 ### Installation

-Boot your fresh Pi and login to a command prompt as root.
+Boot your fresh Pi and setup WiFi.

 Make sure you are in /opt

 Clone this repo to the Pi
 `git clone https://github.com/gadgetreactor/AlexaOPi.git`
 Run the setup script
-`./setup.sh`
+`sudo ./setup.sh`

 Follow instructions....